OpenIPC/mavfwd/README.md

 Every time the value is changed with more than 5% the bash script ```channels.sh {Channel} {Value}`````` will be started with params.
 The script then can check the Value param (usually between 1000 and 2000) and do the tasks needed - reconfigure encoder, switch IR mode, restart WiFi, change MCS index. etc.
 To protect the system from overloading (when rotating a pot on the Tx ), the script will not be started again for 3000ms.
+-p option is useful for rotary switches, where each switch step will generate a command till the desired one is reached.
+In order to avoid this, the channel value must keep its value for a given period in order to be accepted, for example 1000ms.
+This way if you never stay more than a second on a step of the rotary switch while rotating it, only the last one will be accepted.
+The drawback is the delay this options adds.

 Packets will be aggregated in chunks of 10 into one UDP frame.
 A MAVLINK_MSG_ID_ATTITUDE from the FC will flush the buffer.
 This way the OSD will be updated with the same rate and no lag will be added.
  -a 15 : will flush the cached messages into one UDP packet after count of message reaches 15